Fonta1n3/FullyNoded/Docs/QandA.md

 Airdrop is not a must.
 You can save the files in `iphone` using the native file application.

-#### Question : How to export your single sig wallet from Coldcard to Fully Noded using your own node?

-See this instruction of 33 secs [here](https://www.youtube.com/watch?v=W0vwgzIrPoY).
-This is super cool, super easy. <br/>
-Video is obviously edited, the spinner will take longer then that, just wait a bit

 #### Question : I experience crashes, and I want it fixed.
 How?

 I will be be keeping the testflight up to date for you [here](https://testflight.apple.com/join/a6GWxet2), so that they can be shared and investigated.